ouuan/vim-plug-config/README.md

 You'd better add this as the first plugin in your plug list to prevent setting configs for other plugins after they are loaded.

-Alternatively, you can load the configs at the VimEnter event:
+Alternatively, you can load the configs on the VimEnter event:

 ```viml
 let g:plug_config_autoload = 0